 The Olympian is the Gargarean counterpart to Wonder Woman.
-He was created out of Zeus's desire to make a new race of heroes to do that which he felt the Amazons have failed.
+He was created out of Zeus' desire to make a new race of heroes to do that which he felt the Amazons had failed.
 Zeus made him from the heart of Kane Milohai, the god who gave Diana his blessing when the Olympians abandoned the world.
 Zeus calls him Achilles.

 Major Story Arcs

 When the Olympians returned from their imprisonment by Darkseid, they found their homes and world in ruin.
 Grieving over his lost home, Zeus, king of the gods, concluded that their champions, the Amazons, failed in their duty to protect them, and thus a new race of champions must be created.